-Cost of revenue consists of wafers acquired from third-party foundries, assembly, packaging, and test cost of our products paid to third-party contract manufacturers, and personnel and other costs associated with our manufacturing operations.
-Cost of revenue also includes depreciation of production equipment, inventory write-downs, amortization of internally developed software, shipping and handling costs, and allocation of overhead and facility costs.
+Cost of revenue consists of wafers acquired from third-party foundries, assembly, packaging, and test cost of our products paid to third-party contract manufacturers, amortization of acquired intangibles and personnel and other costs associated with our manufacturing operations.
+Cost of revenue also includes depreciation of production equipment, inventory write-downs, writedowns, amortization of internally developed software, shipping and handling costs, and allocation of overhead and facility costs.
 We also include credits for rebates received from foundries to cost of revenue.